adodge/OpenKE/README.md

 Major differences from the original project:

-* Removed the Config object to make the control flow easier to understand and modify.
-Model hyperparameters are moved into the model initializer.
+* Removed the Config object.
+  * Model hyperparameters are moved into the model initializer.
+  * Data loading and interfacing with the C library is moved into the DataLoader class.
+  * Experimental setup is left up to the user of the module.
+Example scripts are provided.

 * Models act a bit more like Keras layers, where initializing the model allocates the parameters, and then the model exposes methods for constructing parts of a computation graph.
 This should make it easier to reuse them as part of a larger network.

 * The python wrapper for the C library should be a bit more opaque, to provide an easy interface for loading and sampling data without worrying too much about how it's allocating memory, etc.